pekare/hetzner-proxmox-pfsense/README.md

 ## step 1: install proxmox
 Request a LARA (their nickname for KVM/IPMI) session.
-I had a flash drive installed since exploring SmartOS eariler, so I just dd'ed the .iso from the linux rescue system.
+I had a flash drive installed since exploring SmartOS earlier, so I just dd'ed the .iso from the linux rescue system.
 Either that or request them to mount the iso in the LARA (KVM/IPMI) session.

 ## step 2: install openvswitch